 Instances of the SQL Server 2008 R2 version support easy data migration to the cloud database.
-You only have to back up all the data using the official backup function of Microsoft on the self-built database, upload the backup file to the Object Storage Service (OSS) of Alibaba Cloud, and then move the full amount of data to the specified RDS database through the RDS console.
+You only have to back up all the data by using the official backup function of Microsoft your on-premises database, upload the backup file to the Object Storage Service (OSS) of Alibaba Cloud, and then move the full amount of data to the specified RDS database through the RDS console.
 This feature takes advantage of Microsoft’s official backup and recovery program, realizes 100% compatibility, and is combined with the powerful capabilities of OSS.
 All these functions make it a highly efficient feature for data migration to the cloud database.

 When you migrate data to the cloud, no additional fees are charged for RDS but you must pay for OSS, as shown in the following figure.